thodoriskf/PDN-IdleSave/README.md

 - **run-both.bat**- Launches Paintnet and the launcher at the same time( Note: Adjust the path ,it will be show below)

 ## Setup & Run
+### Option 1:
+1. Download `run-autosave.bat` and `AutoSave-PaintDotNet.ps1`
-1. Place both files in the same folder.
+2. Place both files in the same folder.
-2. Double-click `run-autosave.bat` to start the utility.
+3. Double-click `run-autosave.bat` to start the utility.
+4. Keep the console window open while working in Paint.NET.

+###Option 2:
+1. Download `run-both.bat` and  `AutoSave-PaintDotNet.ps1`
+2. Edit the `run-both.bat` and change the path to the powershell script and (if necessary) to the paintnet application executable and save.
+3. Launch using `run-both.bat` if you wish to run Paint.NET with autosave.
-3. Keep the console window open while working in Paint.NET.
+4. Keep the console window open while working in Paint.NET.

-OR ALTERNATIVELY YOU CAN LAUNCH IT THIS WAY:

 > If PowerShell execution is restricted, the batch file already uses `-ExecutionPolicy Bypass`.